Harvey-Moth/Comp3010/README.md

 There are three Tiers to SOC analysts, below I will highlight their roles and how they relate to the BOTSv3 exercise.

-***Tier One*** <br>
+***Tier One - Junior Level***
-- Largely responsible for vanuerbility scanning.
+- Largely responsible for vulnerability scanning.
-- Will determine the severity of threats and escalate threats that require further attention
+- Will determine the severity of threats and escalate threats that require further attention.
-- In charge of managing the security tools used, for example, splunk or wireshark
+- In charge of managing the security tools used, for example, splunk or wireshark.
+- Does not proactively search for threats, only determine the severity of threats caught IDS software.

+***Tier Two - Mid Level***
+ - Handle the escalated more complex threats that have been escalated by Tier One
+ - Use further tools to build up a more comprehensive picture.
+Where tier one will find unusual activity, tier two will understand what happened and how can they prevent it.

+ ***Tier Three - Senior Level***
+ - Perform active analysis to spot threats that aren't picket up automatically.
+ - Perform Penetration tests, which consists of testing the security of a system by acting as an attacker to point out any vulnerabilities